 2. Economic issues arising

-While lower patient-to-nurse ratios may contribute to better health care and thus lead to better patient outcomes (Aiken, 2008) the costs of this strategy are unclear.
+While lower patient-to-nurse ratios may contribute to better health care and thus lead to better patient outcomes (Aiken, 2008), the costs of this strategy are unclear.
 The picture is complex.
 More nurse hours per patient may contribute to higher per patient expenditures, although this may be offset by a reduction in hospital costs through a reduction in the length of stay or adverse outcomes experienced by patients (Dall et al., 2009).
 As a result, costs per patient may fall or rise, and while the patient outcomes are likely to improve, the cost effectiveness can be unclear.
 In addition, better nurse staffing may improve nurse retention and thus lead to less nurse stress and better treatment outcomes because of more attention to the patients, fewer medical errors and lower recruitment and training expenditures by hospitals (Aiken, 2008, Greenberg, 2006), implying a lower cost effectiveness ratio.

 From a wider, societal perspective, additional benefit from better patient outcomes may be higher productivity from the (former) patients, higher wages, and therefore additional cost offsets.
 Moreover, better nurse care may lead to lower future medical expenditure per patient (for example, in primary care after discharge), as well as lower indirect costs of care such as the travel costs and lost productivity while attending appointments, or less time spent by family members helping their sick relatives.
 Such effects, usually long-term, may be unaccounted for in traditional cost-effectiveness analysis.